BrooksIan/SBIR_TFIDF_KMeans/README.md

 ![SBIR](https://s11759.pcdn.co/wp-content/uploads/2018/04/SBIR_logo.jpg "SBIR")

 ## Use Case Goal
 The goal is to use Spark's IDF/TF model to build features for downstream models.
 In this use case, we are looking at Kmeans Clustering and LSH - MinHash.
+The data will be sourced from SBIR's funding awards from 2019, and the hashing features will only be trained on the words in the abstract section of each of awards.
+Once feature engineering has been complete, the tokenized words will be based to a hashing function designed for TF/IDF and these features will be used to train a K-Means Clustering model and Locality Sensitive Hashing - MinHash model.
+The results of each models are listed below.

 In information retrieval, tf–idf, TFIDF, or TFIDF, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.